Chapter 43: The Ties That Bind

 Adrian exhaled slowly, setting his glass down.
 "I assume this has something to do with Genevieve."

 Seraphina's lips pressed into a thin line.
 "She came to me tonight.
-Told me things that…" She shook her head.
+She told me things that…" She shook her head.
 "Things I can't ignore."

 Adrian leaned against his desk, arms crossing over his chest.
 "And you believed her."